The NP-hard problem of computing the maximal sample variance over interval data is solvable in almost linear time with high probability: Introduction and motivation

 \subsection{Related work}

 In general, this paper contributes to the analysis of complexity of optimization problems and algorithms when input data can be assumed to be random, drawn from a particular distribution or a class of distributions.
-As a prominent example recall the famous average-time analysis of the Simplex Algorithm by Borgwardt \cite{borgwardt:1982:Averagenumberpivot} and Spielman and Teng \cite{spielman:2004:Smoothedanalysisalgorithms}, where the phenomenon ``exponential in the worst case but fast on average'' has been studied since 1980's.
+As a prominent example recall the famous average-time analysis of the Simplex Algorithm by \cite{borgwardt:1982:Averagenumberpivot} and \cite{spielman:2004:Smoothedanalysisalgorithms}, where the phenomenon ``exponential in the worst case but fast on average'' has been studied since 1980's.

 The phenomenon is particularly interesting for NP-hard problems since the worst-case exponential time seems to be unavoidable.
-In the area of quadratic optimization, the simplex-constrained case has been studied by several authors (see e.g. Bomze et al. \cite{bomze:2017:ComplexitySimpleModels} and references therein).
-It turns out that a quadratic form with entries randomly generated from ``natural'' distributions solution attains, with a high probability, its global maximum in a face of a small dimension.
+In the area of quadratic optimization, the simplex-constrained case has been studied by several authors (see e.g. \cite{bomze:2017:ComplexitySimpleModels} and references therein).
+It turns out that a quadratic form with entries randomly generated from ``natural'' distributions attains, with a high probability, its global maximum in a face of a small dimension.
 This property implies that the problem can be solved efficiently by enumerating faces.

-Another nice example is the analysis of the average-case complexity of an NP-hard variant of the open shop scheduling problem by Lu and Posner \cite{lu:1993:NPHardOpenShop}.
+Another nice example is the analysis of the average-case complexity of an NP-hard variant of the open shop scheduling problem by \cite{lu:1993:NPHardOpenShop}.
 Their setup is similar to ours: they assume that input data (the job processing times) are generated from a certain class of probabilistic distributions and prove that the average complexity is polynomial in the number of jobs.

-Finally, we mention the average-case complexity analysis of the NP-hard \textsc{$k$-clique} problem.
-Rossman \cite{rossman:2014:MonotoneComplexitykClique} derived bounds on average-case complexity on monotone circuits.
-Fountolakis et al. \cite{fountoulakis:2015:averagecasecomplexityparameterized} then extended the analysis into a probabilistic setting, showing whether the ``hard'' instances occur frequently or rarely.
-Their results are, in a sense, analogous to ours: when the edges are sampled from a ``natural'' distribution, then \textsc{$k$-clique} can be solved in polynomial time with probability tending to one faster than polynomially.
+Finally, we mention the average-case complexity analysis of the NP-hard \textsc{$k$-clique} problem. \cite{rossman:2014:MonotoneComplexitykClique} derived bounds on average-case complexity on monotone circuits. \cite{fountoulakis:2015:averagecasecomplexityparameterized} then extended the analysis into a probabilistic setting, showing whether the ``hard'' instances occur frequently or rarely.
+Their results are, in a sense, analogous to ours: if the edges are sampled from a ``natural'' distribution, then \textsc{$k$-clique} can be solved in polynomial time with probability tending to one faster than polynomially.